 The value of a compensation settlement for an ankle injury will vary depending on its severity.
-The amounts below are for the injury itself, but you can also claim for special damages which would include your expenses and rehabilitation therapies, for example.
+The amounts below are for the injury itself, but you can also claim for special damages which would include your expenses, lost income and rehabilitation therapies, for example.

 The rarest and most severe injuries may involve fractures and soft tissue damage resulting in deformity, and potentially amputation.
 Such cases may reach settlement values in excess of £50,000.

 Moderate ankle injuries would include fractures and ligament tears that give rise to occasional difficulties in walking or standing.
-Here the value of a settlement would fall between £10,000 and £20,000.
+Here the value of a settlement would fall around £10,000 to £20,000.

 Once your specialist solicitor has obtained your medical report they will be able to give you an idea of how much compensation to expect for your injury.